reugn/go-quartz/README.md

 | Month        | YES       | 1-12 or JAN-DEC | , - * /                    |
 | Day of week  | YES       | 1-7 or SUN-SAT  | , - * ? /                  |
 | Year         | NO        | empty, 1970-    | , - * /                    |

+## Distributed mode

+The scheduler can use its own implementation of `quartz.JobQueue` to allow state sharing.

 ## Logger